People-Focused Solutions to Demand Planning

 Inventory is spiraling out of control at a large industrial business, but customers are still waiting months for unfilled orders.

 My Approach: Audit the Entire Process

-I learned how the sales team built the sales pipeline, and at what point in the sales cycle they declared wins.
+I learned how the sales team built the sales pipeline, and at what steps in the sales cycle they declared wins.

-I met with the planning team to see how they created the demand forecast.
+I met with the demand planners to see how they created the demand forecast.
 How did they include the sales pipeline?
 What tools did they use to spot trends?

 The plant controller provided the production (supply) plan, as well as details of existing inventory that was near expiration.

 My Findings: Multiple Issues Creating Excess Inventory

 I identified a number of items that each added forecast error.

 Collectively, these errors created a production plan that was only 25% accurate.
 This created massive inventory levels for some products, while other products were constantly out of stock.